- Rural infrastructure includes everything from roads, bridges, and railways towaterways, broadband, childcare facilities and more.

-The future of rural communities depends on strategic investments
+Prosperity in rural communities depends on strategic investments.

 Rural communities deserve the same services and infrastructure that urban communities already enjoy.
-Many areas in rural communities suffer from a lack of infrastructure in various areas, whether it be internet access, transportation infrastructure or access to labour, these inefficiencies hurt rural communities’ ability to conduct business efficiently.
+Many areas in rural communities suffer from infrastructure deficits, whether it be digital connectivity, transportation infrastructure or access to social services, these inefficiencies hurt rural communities’ ability to conduct business efficiently.
 Investing in rural infrastructure is an investment in the future of a growing sector and paves the way for future opportunities.

 Working Toward Solutions: